Rhea Haines

-Rhea Haines (October 2, 1894 – March 12, 1964) was a silent film actress from Indiana.
+Rhea Haines (October 2, 1894 – March 12, 1964) was an American silent film actress.

 Biography

 Haines was a leading lady for the film company of actor Hobart Bosworth.
 She played in films with Lillian Gish, Dorothy Gish, and Mack Sennett.
 In 1920 she appeared in Mary Ellen Comes to Town and Always Audacious for Paramount Pictures.
 The same year she performed in The Master Stroke for Vitagraph and Smiling All The Way for D.N.
 Schwab.
 In 1921 Haines made Uncharted Seas for Metro Pictures.